Tigerair Australia to fly to Townsville

 The flights will operate on Tuesdays, Thursdays, Fridays and Saturdays as a morning departure from Melbourne and a lunchtime takeoff from Townsville.

-Townsville is Tigerair’s 13th domestic destination and eighth in Queensland alongside Brisbane, Cairns, the Gold Coast, Mackay, Proserpine, Rockhampton and the Sunshine Coast.
+Townsville is Tigerair’s 13th domestic destination and fifth in Queensland alongside Brisbane, Cairns, the Gold Coast, Proserpine.

 Indeed, some 50 per cent of Tigerair’s domestic flights are either to, from or within Queensland.